lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: D

 Each function has its own _execution context_ (or _scope_).
-The `getName` function first looks within its own context (scope) to see if it contains the variable `name` we're trying to access.
-In this case, the `getName` function contains its own `name` variable: we declare the variable `name` with the `let` keyword, and with the value of `'Sarah'`.
+The `getName` function first looks within its own context (scope) to see if it contains the o&apos;zgaruvchi `name` we're trying to access.
+In this case, the `getName` function contains its own `name` o&apos;zgaruvchi: we declare the o&apos;zgaruvchi `name` with the `let` keyword, and with the value of `'Sarah'`.

-Variables with the `let` keyword (and `const`) are hoisted, but unlike `var`, don't get <i>initialized</i>.
+o&apos;zgaruvchis with the `let` keyword (and `const`) are hoisted, but unlike `var`, don't get <i>initialized</i>.
 They are not accessible before the line we declare (initialize) them.
 This is called the "temporal dead zone".
-When we try to access the variables before they are declared, JavaScript throws a `ReferenceError`.
+When we try to access the o&apos;zgaruvchis before they are declared, JavaScript throws a `ReferenceError`.

-If we wouldn't have declared the `name` variable within the `getName` function, the javascript engine would've looked down the _scope chain_.
-The outer scope has a variable called `name` with the value of `Lydia`.
+If we wouldn't have declared the `name` o&apos;zgaruvchi within the `getName` function, the javascript engine would've looked down the _scope chain_.
+The outer scope has a o&apos;zgaruvchi called `name` with the value of `Lydia`.
 In that case, it would've logged `Lydia`.

 ```javascript
 let name = "Lydia";